 The Government of Singapore is ready to allocate about $110 million in financial assistance to the company that will get into the modernisation strategy of their business through the Productivity Solutions Grant.

-The Government has integrated Productivity Solutions Grant (PSG) to work together with industry transformation maps (ITMs) in a motion seeking to promote partnership between the industries, the local business, and the Government.
+The government has integrated the Productivity Solutions Grant (PSG) to work together with industry transformation maps (ITMs) in a motion seeking to promote partnership between the industries, local businesses, and the government.

-Why is ITMs integration necessary?
-Industry transformation maps act as the guideline in the determination of Government digital transformation support.
+Why is ITM integration necessary?
+Industry transformation maps act as a guideline in determining government digital transformation support.

 The Singapore Government can group industries as a group of six through ITMs.
-This collaboration is critical in making Singapore home of productive and innovative SMEs.
+This collaboration is critical to making Singapore the home of productive and innovative SMEs.

 The revolution of IT solutions is fast growing through the incorporation of social media marketing, online marketing, and search engine optimisation.
-In that case, most of the businesses downfall is as a result of poor digital marketing strategy.
+In that case, most of the business’s downfall is a result of poor digital marketing strategy.

-About fifty-five percent of Singaporeans accessing the internet use their devices to search or purchase products.
-This proves the need for the companies to apply for the production solution grants to try and sell their business brand to the demographic market.
+About 55 percent of Singaporeans accessing the internet use their devices to search for or purchase products.
+This proves the need for companies to apply for production solution grants to try and sell their business brand to the demographic market.

-Today, business digital transformation and automation is crucial in all business firms.
+Today, business digital transformation and automation are crucial in all business firms.
 Your business cannot afford to work manually in calculating and keeping its marketing records.

-The Government is funding for innovation of these local businesses through Productivity Solutions Grant (PSG).
+The Government is funding for innovation of these local businesses through the Productivity Solutions Grant (PSG).

-The grants will provide a computerised accounting that is more accurate and gives the online marketer more room in concentrating on other business matter.
+The grants will provide a computerised accounting that is more accurate and gives the online marketer more room to concentrate on other business matters.

 Your company is your brand.
-The social media, e.g., Facebook will never be your company and while it may be a popular and best advertising platform, that might change in the future.
+Social media, e.g., Facebook will never be your company, and while it may be a popular and best advertising platform, that might change in the future.